gharis/kICAD/README.md

     • Description
     • Case / Package
     • Type - SMD ,BGA,LCC,OR TH
-    • Your Instructions / Notes/ Comments**
+    • Your Instructions / Notes/ Comments
     • Top/Bottom
-    • points
-    • (number of contacts the IC has in each board)
+    • points (number of contacts the IC has in each board)
-    • Total points
-    • (number of contacts per BOM line has)
+    • Total points (number of contacts per BOM line has)
 ## BOM Samples
     • Seed
     • pcbway